Coron Island Hopping is one of the best things to do in Palawan.

 A buffet lunch is served under a sheltered beach hut on the shoreline and it’s a mix of rice, noodles, salads, fish, crab, chicken, pork, and fruits.
 There is more than enough to go around, so be sure to go up for seconds if you wish!

 There are some kayaks sitting around on the shoreline at Beach 91 for anyone to use free of charge.
-After my food digested, I grabbed a kayak and went for a paddle around the cliffs with two other lads from Israel that were on my Coron day tour as well.
+After my food was digested, I grabbed a kayak and went for a paddle around the cliffs with two other lads from Israel that were on my Coron day tour as well.

 We found an epic lagoon that was so expansive that we could have spent hours exploring if we had the time.
 My favorite spot that I discovered on my little kayaking adventure was a secluded beach with a lone beach hut on its shoreline and a towering limestone cliff behind it.